jonathanknowles/haskell-calculator/README.md

 ```

 Copy and paste the final line into your web browser to view the user interface.

-### Running the command line interface

-The command line interface is built with GHC.

-To run it, issue the following command:

-<code>stack exec calculator-cli</code>

 ### Running the test suite